sjhuang26/thinking-system/README.md

     - Visually annotate the room with boundaries and curves with lines (like an artist would!).
     - The goal is to preserve as much detail as possible when cues are "copied" into some working memory buffer (e.g., I force myself to color the objects RED and GREEN).

 ### How to avoid training plateaus?
-Deliberate practice from dense to sparse training
+Cycle of deliberate practice, from dense to sparse training

-> TODO.
+> TODO!
 Anything in italics is a sophisticated metaphor/construct that requires further explanation.

-Follow a _Thin Client_ cycle.

-- Input >> apply a dense construct to discover one detail
+Modify the input initial cue with DENSE constructs, find two details, and apply the SPARSE portal ```(detail 1 as new cue) & (detail 2 as new cue)```, which the _multiple-document cycle_ tries to resolve.

+- _dense constructs_ include:
   - _first principles_
   - _systems analysis_
   - _legalistic constructs_
-- Perform ```(initial cue) & (detail as new cue)```
-- sparse output >> input
+  - _semi-mnemonics_
+- _Thin Client Principle_: the details of dense cues might be a sparse cue
-  - multi-document cycle: _a content buffer over an extended period of time_
+- a _content buffer_ over an extended period of time
+- critique of _Krashen Input Hypothesis_

 ### How to avoid training plateaus?
 TODO: unorganized tips

-> TODO.
-There is no guarantee that any of these are clearly explained.
-But getting the general gist of the exercises is enough for beginners.
-(I noticed improvement in creativity without implementing even half of these.)
+> TODO!
+No guarantee of clear explanation.

+I noticed improvement in creativity without implementing even half of these, so a vague understanding of these tips should suffice for the beginner.

 - Practice the **CORRECT-INCORRECT binary swap**.
   - if my goal were to label everything incorrectly, and A were correct, labeling A as "correct" is incorrect while labeling A as "incorrect" is correct.